csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - query expansion
   - doc2query ([noguiera, … cho, 2019](https://arxiv.org/abs/1904.08375)) – train passage to query model on MS MARCO then retrieve with BM-25
   - InPars ([bonifacio…nogueira, 2022](https://dl.acm.org/doi/abs/10.1145/3477495.3531863)) – generate questions with GPT-3; retrieve with BM25
 - Promptagator ([dai…wei chang, 2022](https://arxiv.org/abs/2209.11755)) – hand-write prompts for each BEIR dataset; generate queries with FLAN; fine-tune
+- Meta-Task Prompting Elicits Embedding from Large Language Models ([lei...yates, 2024](https://arxiv.org/pdf/2402.18458.pdf)) - ask a few pre-canned templates e.g. "Categorize into one of these categories ___" and look at logits for the outputs as an embedding
 - embedding search monograph ([bruch, 2024](https://arxiv.org/pdf/2401.09350.pdf))
 - Active Retrieval Augmented Generation ([jiang...neubig, 2023](https://arxiv.org/abs/2305.06983)) - introduce FLARE, a method that iteratively uses a prediction of the upcoming sentence to anticipate future content, which is then utilized as a query to retrieve relevant documents to regenerate the sentence if it contains low-confidence tokens
 - Matryoshka Representation Learning ([kusupati...kakade, jain, & farhadi, 2022](https://arxiv.org/abs/2205.13147)) - in training given an embedding of full dimensionality M (e.g. 2048), learn N different distance functions for each prefix of the embedding (e.g. l2_norm(embedding[:32]), l2_norm(embedding[:64]), l2_norm(embedding[:128]), etc).